Phase 1 Environmental Site Assessment (Phase I ESA)

 Initially, in the due diligence period, lenders may require an environmental questionnaire.
 This typically applies to sales transactions or financing of a commercial property, prior to ordering a Phase 1 Environmental Assessment.
 The information within an environmental questionnaire is valuable to the Phase 1 Environmental Site Assessment process.
 In fact, when available, the questionnaire becomes part of the report and qualifies as considerable data for conclusions and recommendations.
 Technically, it falls under the “interviews” category of the assessment.

 The form intends to provide facts about the property, under a legal certification of good faith.
-Under this presumption, a basic level of environmental risk can be evaluated and apply as a tool to enhance the accuracy of the Phase I Environmental Site Assessment report.
+Under this presumption, a basic level of environmental risk can be evaluated and applied as a tool to enhance the accuracy of the Phase I Environmental Site Assessment report.
 However, a Phase 1 Environmental Site Assessment report does not solely rely on this information.

 User Data Request Form

 In some cases, a User Data Request Form will be required with a Phase 1 Environmental Site Assessment.
 The User Data Request Form inquires about the report user’s knowledge of environmental cleanup liens, if any.
-In fact, this form assists in satisfying the Brownfields Act for Innocent Landowner Liability Protection.
+This form assists in satisfying the Brownfields Act for Innocent Landowner Liability Protection.
 Consequently, the parameters of the form also meet the “All Appropriate Inquiry” rule for a Phase I ESA.
 Additionally, the form inquires about any activity or land use limitations, the purchase price to fair market value, and other special information.

 Reliance Letters